Get in the Holiday Spirit With These 5 Stories of Kindness

 From a young age, Goldin Martinez was bounced from foster home to foster home with no end in sight.
 His luck seemed to change when he was placed with a foster family that loved him and wanted to adopt him.
 Instead of allowing his foster family to adopt him, the state sent Goldin to live with an abusive family member.

 “At 16, I told myself that I was going to be a statistic.
 I thought I would grow up to be a drug dealer and die in the streets—until my English teacher Ms. Wallace changed my life.”

 Eventually, Goldin became a personal trainer but never forgot his teacher’s impact on his life.
-He wanted to give back and help others—just like Ms. Wallace.
-Knowing that others didn’t have the luxury of affording a personal trainer, he launched a free fitness program called Get Focused.
+He wanted to give back to the community and help others—just like Ms. Wallace.
+Knowing that others didn’t have the luxury of affording a personal trainer, he launched a fitness program called Get Focused.